eclab/grains/README.md

 Status: Working

+## NEW: Spectacle (V2)

+A Lightshow using the LEDs on the Grains V2.

+Status: Working.
+Only works on the Grains V2 (which at present only I own -- ask Robert to sell them!)

+## NEW: Ensemble (V2)

+Extends the IMDI HEART to be a true MIDI note distributor, capable of distributing a single channel of polyphonic notes to up to 16 separate channels, and thus enabling true MIDI polyphony on AE.
+On the Arduino Nano Every on the AE Modular BRAEDBOARD, can also distribute a channel to 3 other IMDI outputs.

+Status: Working.
+Works on Arduinos, such as the Arduino Nano Every on the AE Modular BRAEDBOARD.
+Also works on Grains V2 (which at present only I own -- ask Robert to sell them!)

+## NEW: Master (V2)

+Extends the IMDI HEART to make AE more compatible with MPE.
+Copies incoming MIDI data on the MPE Master Channel to all other MPE Channels, thus more or less converting MPE to MIDI Mode 4.

+Status: Working.
+Works on Arduinos, such as the Arduino Nano Every on the AE Modular BRAEDBOARD.
+Also works on Grains V2 (which at present only I own -- ask Robert to sell them!)

 ## 808

 A drum sampler for up to 9 samples and up to 5 triggers.
 Comes with several 8-bit drum samples, including, yes, ones from the TR-808.
 You can provide your own samples, and there are a variety of configurations.
 Allows 8-bit raw and u-Law samples.
 Requires Mozzi.